Contrasting FIGS (FIGS) and Its Rivals

-FIGS (NYSE:FIGS – Get Rating) is one of 23 publicly-traded companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it weigh in compared to its peers?
-We will compare FIGS to related businesses based on the strength of its earnings, dividends, profitability, analyst recommendations, risk, institutional ownership and valuation.
+FIGS (NYSE:FIGS – Get Rating) is one of 23 publicly-traded companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it weigh in compared to its competitors?
+We will compare FIGS to similar companies based on the strength of its dividends, earnings, analyst recommendations, risk, profitability, valuation and institutional ownership.

 70.6% of FIGS shares are held by institutional investors.
 Comparatively, 45.3% of shares of all “Apparel, finished products from fabrics & similar materials” companies are held by institutional investors.
-21.9% of shares of all “Apparel, finished products from fabrics & similar materials” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+21.9% of shares of all “Apparel, finished products from fabrics & similar materials” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

-This is a summary of recent ratings and target prices for FIGS and its peers, as reported by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for FIGS and its competitors, as reported by MarketBeat.com.

 |Sell Ratings